-3. Examine Back-Back Switching of Capacitor Banks
+3. Examine Back-Back Switching of Capacitors Banks

-- Specify all required information and data that must be collected from all stakeholders in order to be able to build realistic and accurate computer models of a back-to-back switching event. - Build accurate models of the substation including the capacitor banks. - Build appropriate substation structure configurations. - Model control cables from the capacitor bank area to the control room. - Select appropriate cable sheath grounding models of the control cable and examine various grounding schemes including shielding and parallel neutral wires in the cable trench.
+- Specify all required information and data that must be collected from all stake holders in order to be able to build realistic and accurate computer models of a back-to-back switching event. - Build accurate models of the substation including the capacitance banks. - Build appropriate substation structure configurations. - Model control cables from the capacitor bank area to the control room. - Select appropriate cable sheath grounding models of the control cable and examine various grounding schemes including shielding and parallel neutral wires in the cable trench.

-4. Establish Effectiveness of Shielding System on Substation
+4. Design an Efficient Shielding System

-- SES Substation consists of six 300 kV overhead lines, two banks of 3 three-phase Y-Y delta grounded 300-150 kV autotransformers, four 150 kV overhead lines, and one 15 kV power transformer, and several 15 kV distribution circuits.
-Add lightning masts as necessary to insure that lightning is intercepted at all exposed locations using the standard Rolling Sphere method. - Carry out similar analyses using all other applicable methods.
-If the designed shielding system fails for any of the other methods, determine what is needed in order to make sure that lightning is intercepted for all other methods.
+- Export the substation to SESShield-3D.
+Enhance the model. - Add lightning masts as necessary to insure that lightning is intercepted at all exposed locations using the standard Rolling Sphere method. - Carry out similar analysis using all other applicable methods.
+If the designed shielding system fails for any of the other methods, determine what is needed in order to make sure that lightning is intercepted for all other methods. - Export the designed shielding system back to MultiFields. - If necessary, verify that the induced currents in the substation with the addition of the shielding system are still appropriate.

-5. Examine Safety and Equipment Integrity Issues During Transient Situations
+5. Examine Safety Issues During Transient Situations